tomaszkacprzak/tomaszkacprzak.github.io/index.md

+I am the PI of the production project "Measuring Dark Energy with Deep Learning" programme at the Swiss Supercomputing Center (CSCS).

-I am the PI of the ["Deep Learning for Observational Cosmology"](https://datascience.ch/project/deep-learning-for-observational-cosmology-dloc/) programme at the Swiss Data Science Centre.
+I was the PI of the ["Deep Learning for Observational Cosmology"](https://datascience.ch/project/deep-learning-for-observational-cosmology-dloc/) programme at the Swiss Data Science Centre.

 The full cosmological lensing analysis is complex: starting from understanding the effects affecting the pixels in the telescope camera, through modelling of atmospheric image distortions, measuring shapes of galaxies, and simulation-driven systematic errors control.
 Finally, I am exploring novel methods of extracting information from weak gravitational lensing datasets with Convolutional Neural Networks.

 I am involved in the Dark Energy Survey project, which is currently observing the southern sky to create the largest galaxy survey to date: [www.darkenergysurvey.org](www.darkenergysurvey.org).

+New projects
+​

+​

+If you are a masters student in cosmology, computer science or statistics, and are interested in a project, you send me an email at tomaszk at phys dot ethz dot ch.

+​

+I am maintaining a library of papers on applications of deep learning in cosmology on NASA ADS.